 The church where Sewell likely read his pamphlet on the Sunday before publication would later be the same one where Ben Franklin was baptized.
 Samuel Adams became a deacon there.

 The Sunday before its publication was June 23rd under the Julian Calendar in use in Boston back in 1700.
 That calendar officially went out of use on September 2, 1752 in the British colonies.
-Twelve days were lost in the change over to the Gregorian calendar, so that the following day was September 14th.
+Eleven days were lost in the change over to the Gregorian calendar, so that the following day was September 14th.

 If the Gregorian calendar were in place in Sewell’s time, the day he would have read his antislavery argument would have been July 4th and his pamphlet would have been published on July 5th.